unisonweb/unison-local-ui/README.md

    (`ucm` also outputs a UI URL, but this isn't used when developing for the UI/running the UI from this repository).

-2. Make sure the latest dependencies are installed with by running `npm install` followed by `npm run ui-core:install`.
+2. Make sure the latest dependencies are installed with by running `npm install` followed by `npm run ui-core-install`.

 3. Start the dev server with: `API_URL="<API URL FROM UCM>" npm start`